Tree Surgery Glossary

 B

-A method of packaging nursery stock where the root ball is dug up and wrapped in burlap.
+method of packaging nursery stock where the root ball is dug up and wrapped in burlap.

 The protective outer covering of the trunk, branches, and roots of trees and other woody plants.